publiccodenet/about/activities/communication/run-a-community-call.md

 ---
-type: Resource
+type: Guide
+explains: what to set up and how to run and follow up on a community call
 ---

-# How to run a community call
+# Running a community call

 The roles on the community call are: